mattr21/webdb-i-challenge/queries.md

 SELECT * FROM suppliers WHERE supplierid = '11'

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.
+SELECT * FROM orders ORDER BY orderdate desc

 ## find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.